jaytan3966/ninjabucks/README.md

 * **Dashboard**: Manage ninjas, view transaction history, and redeem rewards.
 * Access the deployed application [here](https://ninjabucksdashboard-fjcn.onrender.com)!

 Thank you for checking out the NinjaBucks Dashboard!
-We appreciate your interest and support.
+I appreciate your interest and support.
 If you have any feedback, suggestions, or issues, feel free to open an issue on GitHub or reach out directly.

 \-Jayden Tan, 2024